 You can’t visit California without seeing the stunning deserts, from Joshua Tree National Park’s spiky yet gorgeous cactus to Death Valley’s bleak and frightening environment.

-In the California desert, you’ll find adventure and exploration.
-The barren and dry environment of the Californian desert is crawling with creatures of all sizes, wiry cacti reach for the sky, the hot heat makes you crave for a drop of water, and the chilly night sky dazzles you with its enigmatic stars.
+You’ll find adventure and exploration.
+The barren and dry environment of the Californian desert is crawling with creatures of all sizes; wiry cacti reach for the sky, the hot heat makes you crave a drop of water, and the chilly night sky dazzles you with its enigmatic stars.

-The Mojave, Colorado, and Great Basin Deserts are the three separate deserts that make up the fascinating California desert region.
-Each of these locations has unique qualities that set it apart from other deserts.
+The Mojave, Colorado, and Great Basin Deserts are the three separate deserts that make up the fascinating desert region.
+Each location has unique qualities that set it apart from other deserts.

 In 1913, Death Valley National Park in California’s arid region recorded the highest temperature on the earth’s surface, 134 degrees Fahrenheit.
 Badwater Basin, Death Valley, California, has the second-lowest point in the Western Hemisphere.

-The Colorado Desert lies in the southeast corner of California, between the Colorado River and the Transverse Ranges, and extends to the south and east into Mexico and Arizona, also known as the Sonoran Desert in these places.
-The Great Basin Desert stretches eastward into Nevada, immediately east of the Sierra Nevada cordillera.
+The Colorado Desert lies between the Colorado River and the Transverse Ranges in the southeast corner of California.
+It extends south and east into Mexico and Arizona, also known as the Sonoran Desert in these places.
+The Great Basin Desert stretches eastward into Nevada, immediately east of the Sierra Nevada Cordillera.

-The deserts cover all of Imperial County, as well as the southern and eastern portions of Inyo County, Mono County, Los Angeles County, Kern County, San Diego County, and Riverside County, as well as the majority of northern and eastern San Bernardino County.
+The deserts cover Imperial County, the southern and eastern portions of Inyo County, Mono County, Los Angeles County, Kern County, San Diego County, Riverside County, and most northern and eastern San Bernardino County.

 Here are some fascinating facts about California‘s deserts that you probably didn’t know.